jimadcool/simple_shell/README.md

-this is the collaboration work with Maryam.
+this is the collaboration project work with Maryam and Richard 0x16.
+C - Simple Shell project